 Check the pressure in your tires if you are running air-filled tires.
 Usually, the tire pressure required is about 12-15 psi depending on the size of your tire.

 6: Check Belts

 Take a quick look at the belt(s) to make sure there are not any visible cracks in the belt.
 You don’t want to get halfway done with your yard and break a belt.

 7: Check Linkages and Deck Engagement Lever / PTO Switch

-On a riding or zero turn mower, while sitting on your mower, move your throttle linkage and your choke linkage to make sure they move free.
+On a riding or zero-turn mower, while sitting on your mower, move your throttle linkage and your choke linkage to make sure they move freely.
 Next move the deck engagement lever or PTO switch, if your mower has one, and make sure it moves.

 8: Check Safety System